Billy Joel: Awards and achievements

 In 1986, Joel was on the site selection committee for the Rock and Roll Hall of Fame board.
 Seven members of the committee voted for the Hall to be located in San Francisco, and seven voted for Cleveland, Ohio; this tie was broken when Joel voted for Cleveland.
 Joel was inducted into the Rock and Roll Hall of Fame in Cleveland in 1999 by one of his chief musical influences, Ray Charles, with whom Joel also collaborated on his song "Baby Grand" (1986).

 Joel was also named MusiCares Person of the Year for 2002, an award given each year at the same time as the Grammy Awards.
-At the dinner honoring him, various artists performed versions of Joel's songs, including Nelly Furtado, Stevie Wonder, Jon Bon Jovi, Diana Krall, Rob Thomas and Natalie Cole.
+At the dinner honoring him, various artists performed Joel's songs, including Nelly Furtado, Stevie Wonder, Jon Bon Jovi, Diana Krall, Rob Thomas and Natalie Cole.

 Joel has won six Grammy Awards, including Album of the Year for 52nd Street and Song of the Year and Record of the Year for "Just the Way You Are".

 Joel's star on the Hollywood Walk of Fame.

 In 1993, Joel was the second entertainer out of 30 persons to be inducted into the Madison Square Garden Walk of Fame.
 On September 20, 2004, he received a star on the Hollywood Walk of Fame, for his work in the music industry, located at 6233 Hollywood Boulevard.
 Joel was inducted into the Long Island Music Hall of Fame on October 15, 2006.

 Joel is the only performing artist to have played both Yankee and Shea Stadiums, as well as Giants Stadium, Madison Square Garden, and Nassau Veterans Memorial Coliseum.
 Joel has banners in the rafters of the MVP Arena, Nassau Coliseum, Madison Square Garden, Mohegan Sun Arena in Uncasville, Connecticut, Xfinity Mobile Arena in Philadelphia, Hartford Civic Center in Hartford, and the JMA Wireless Dome in Syracuse.